Last Updated on 23 December 2025 by Cycloscope

 (Day 1 to Day 4 on the route map)

-Camping in this area is very easy, while accommodation is available in Tafedna, Imsouane, Taghazout, and of course Essaouira and Agadir.
+Camping in this area is very easy, while accommodation is available in Tafedna, Imsouane, Taghazout, and, of course, Essaouira and Agadir.

 Chapter 2 – The First Atlas Crossing: From Agadir to Marrakesh via Tizi’n Test